smolquants/papr-review-2023-02/review/oracle-manipulation.md

 Take block time to be 12 seconds.
 If an attacker were to manipulate the price only over 1 block (i.e. $\beta = 12$ s), the spot liquidation tick they'd need to achieve would be -3481790298, which is less than the [`MIN_TICK`](https://github.com/Uniswap/v3-core/blob/main/contracts/libraries/TickMath.sol#L9) supported by Uni V3 (i.e. outside the Uni pool price range).
-Which means the attack is impossible, even though given the current liquidity conditions, to get to the pool's min tick takes a finite amount of capital.
+Which means the attack is not possible, even though given the current liquidity conditions, to get to the pool's min tick takes a finite amount of capital.
 The spot liquidation price only comes within the Uniswap price range if spot remains at a `MIN_TICK` value for ~ 12 hours, ignoring the cap the controller places on the target-to-mark ratio.

-While this is a good thing in terms of the attack being impossible within a "reasonable" timeframe, it's not great that the impossibility of the attack rests on an implementation detail for the Uniswap pool.
+While this is a good thing in terms of the attack not being possible within a "reasonable" timeframe, it's not great that the inability to perform the attack rests on an implementation detail for the Uniswap pool.
 Particularly, since it would be relatively cheap for the attacker to push the price down to the minimum tick as the minimum price with liquidity on the pool $p_l$ is only 0.3329 ETH/PAPR and the pool has a TVL of only $55.363k.
 Re-run [notebook/oracle-manipulation.ipynb](../notebook/oracle-manipulation.ipynb) for up to date numbers.